Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 #### **Free tier Limitations and requirements**

-When you follow the guide to install, you can clearly see, on the status page, if you have made any mistakes that violate the Free Tier requirements.
+When you follow the guide to install, you can see, on the status page, if you have made any mistakes that violate the Free Tier requirements.
+They would be highlighted by red notes above the horizontal line on the status page.
 You can have a look at the details under the "Free Tier" heading [here](https://cloud.google.com/free/docs/free-cloud-features#free-tier).
-When you create your virtual machine, you will need to carefully select settings that qualify for the free tier category.

 The following snapshots show the current (November 11, 2022) limitations.